United States Tennis Association

 The United States Tennis Association (USTA) is the national governing body for tennis in the United States.
 A not-for-profit organization with more than 700,000 members, it invests 100% of its proceeds to promote and develop the growth of tennis, from the grass-roots to the professional levels.
 The association was created to standardize rules and regulations and to promote and develop the growth of tennis in the United States.

 The USTA runs the USTA Billie Jean King National Tennis Center which hosts the US Open every year.

 The USTA has leagues in most places for adults skill levels between beginner and pro.
 The USTA also hosts tournaments across the country every weekend for club players or professionals.

 History

 The USTA was previously known as the United States National Lawn Tennis Association (USNLTA) and was established in 1881 by a small group of tennis club members in New York City and northeastern clubs, where most lawn tennis was played.
 In 1920 the word 'National' was dropped from the organization's name, making the abbreviation USLTA.
 In 1975, the word "Lawn" was officially dropped from the name.

+In 1929, the organization rejected applications from two African American contestants for entry into the national junior indoor tennis championships.
+When this drew objection from the National Association for the Advancement of Colored People, the group's executive secretary Edward B. Moss responded that "we believe that as a practical matter the present method of separate associations for the administration of the affairs and championships of colored and white players should be continued".
+This separation was maintained by requiring USLTA players to be members of local organizations, many of which had no Black players.
+In 1950, when the group, facing continued protest, reconsidered and created an exception allowing Althea Gibson to play in that year's national tournament.

 Organization

-The USTA has 17 geographical sections with more than 700,000 individual members, 7,000 organizational members, and a professional staff.
-The USTA (B)team is located in White Plains, NY.
-The (A) team is located at the USTA National Campus located in Orlando, FL.
+The USTA has 17 geographical sections with more than 700,000 individual members, 7,000 organizational members, and professional staff.
+The USTA National Office is located in Purchase, NY.
+The USTA National Campus located in Orlando, FL.